hattybin/lazy_boy_controller/README.md

 # lazy_boy_controller

 Home Auotmation adaptor for a La-Z-boy™ chair.
 This first version only reclines.
 I didn't have enough of the right relays onhand to contol every function.
 This project requires 10 relays to control every function.
-My model of La-Z-boy™ (should I be using a
+My model of La-Z-boy™

 Wire Legend*